 I have been to Israel twice now (my first time in 2005 was also in December).
 Where you stay depends on how long your visit will be.
 This year was the first time I stayed in Tel Aviv.
 It was nice, and I would recommend seeing it, but there are more historical sites in Jerusalem and the surrounding area.
 Tel Aviv has the Mediterranean Sea, the Jaffa Port and possibly a day trip to Haifa.
 In Jerusalem, the first time we stayed at the Dan Panorama Hotel and this year in a hotel inside the walled Old City.
 I did visit Petra while on a separate trip to Jordan.
 Highly recommended, but not sure about the procedure for doing a land border crossing between Israel and Jordan.
 Hope you have a great trip.
-Here is a link to photos taken on my visits. https://www.flickr.com/photos/21529372@N06/collections/72157646790263084/ about 3 years ago
+Here is a link to photos taken on my visits. https://www.flickr.com/photos/21529372@N06/collections/72157646790263084/ over 3 years ago

 If you want to stay in an old city with loads of history that is a convergence zone of Islam, Christianity, and Judaism, then Jerusalem is your place.
 If you're interested in a metropolitan city with youthful flare and some nightlife stay in Tel Aviv.

 Petra and Jordan are accessible by land.
 Definitely research rental cars to see if you can take a rental over the border—and know that the border crossings are open during specific hours and you may be required to prearrange your crossing (make sure you get the most updated crossing information).

 Israel is beautiful.
 I also recommend a trip to Masada and the Dead Sea.
 Tiberias and the Sea of Galilee are a lovely part of the country with loads of historical sights.